civicrm/civicrm-dev-docs/docs/api/interfaces.md

 ## REST Interface {:#rest}

 The REST interface examples can also be found in the API Explorer as with the AJAX interface.
-The rest interface works very much like the AJAX interface however there is one major difference.
+The REST interface works very much like the AJAX interface however there is one major difference.
 The REST interface requires an `api_key` which is attached to the user that will be performing the action against the system and a `site_key` which is the key stored in `civicrm.settings.php`.
 There must also be a user account in the relevant content management system for the user associated with the API Key.
-The main reason for this is that the rest interface unlike the AJAX interface is designed for being access from an external site.
+The main reason for this is that the REST interface unlike the AJAX interface is designed for being accessed from an external site.
 The REST interface defaults to returning XML data however in your API calls you can request to have it return a JSON formatted version.
 When calling the REST interface you should do it as a `POST` not as a `GET` request.
 The only API actions that will work over the GET call would be get actions.

 To use the REST interface use something along the line of

 ```
 https://www.example.org/path/to/civi/codebase/civicrm/extern/rest.php?entity=thething&action=doit&key=your_site_key&api_key=the_user_api_key
 ```
-Or if you with to have it return json do the following
+Or if you wish to have it return json do the following

 ```
 https://www.example.org/path/to/civi/codebase/civicrm/extern/rest.php?entity=thething&action=doit&key=your_site_key&api_key=the_user_api_key&json=1
 ```
-You can also access the AJAX Interface from the rest function but only as an XHR call through the browser not as a regular page
+You can also access the AJAX Interface from the REST function but only as an XHR call through the browser not as a regular page

 ```
 http://www.example.org/civicrm/ajax/rest?entity=contact&action=get&json=1
 ```
-More information on the security of the AJAX interface and permissions needed can be Found on the [Permissions Page](/security/permissions) in Security.
+More information on the security of the AJAX interface and permissions needed can be found on the [Permissions Page](/security/permissions) in Security.

-Example Outputs from the rest Interface are as follows:
+Example Outputs from the REST Interface are as follows:

 Response on searching for contact